 - Tight delivery deadlines

 That’s where route optimization comes in.
-A route optimizer considers all variables and finds the most efficient way to get from point A to point B.
+A multiple-stop route optimizer considers all variables and finds the most efficient way to get from point A to point B.

 Route optimization can also help you plan for unexpected events.
 If a driver runs late or gets stuck in traffic, the software automatically adjusts the route to ensure that deliveries are completed efficiently.